clements50/todo-list/README.md

-# A vanilla JavaScript To do list
+# A JavaScript To do list

+Technologys used
+Html5
+CSS
+Webpack

 https://clements50.github.io/todo-list/